maxtaylordavies/feedback-DT/README.md

 The script also supports a number of arguments.
 The main ones are highlighted below; for a complete list refer to `src/utils/argparsing.py`.

 ### Specifying a BabyAI level
-The `--level` argument determines which BabyAI level to use, defaulting to "GoToRedBallGrey".
+The `--level` argument determines which BabyAI level to use, given as the middle part of the config name, e.g. "BabyAI-GoToRedBallGrey-v0" -> "GoToRedBallGrey" (the default value).
 A list of levels can be found on [this page](https://minigrid.farama.org/environments/babyai/) under "Registered Configurations".

 ### Controlling dataset creation
 To avoid creating a new dataset everytime the script is run, you can use the `--load_existing_dataset` argument - this will check if a dataset matching all the relevant arguments exists, and load it if so.
+To download datasets created for the experiments in the paper, go to [this dropbox URL](https://www.dropbox.com/sh/b0bff46d4s230hr/AADJE4xu_Aliqd_mAv3kUdSda?dl=0).

 By default, datasets are generated using a random policy - to instead sample data from the training process of a PPO agent, set `--policy` to "ppo".
-For both random and PPO policies, `--num_steps` controls the number of environment steps to include in the training dataset.
+If using a PPO policy, `--num_steps` controls the number of environment steps to include in the training dataset; for a random policy you can set `--num_train_seeds` and `--eps_per_seed` to determine the number of episodes created.

 Finally, to exclude episodes that end as a result of timing out, set `--include_timeout` to false.

 ### Controlling what action prediction is conditioned on
 The original decision transformer uses return-to-go (RTG) to condition action predictions during training.
 Our architecture allows conditioning on RTG, mission string, language feedback, or any combination - you can control this by setting the `--use_rtg`, `--use_mission` and `--use_feedback` arguments.
 You can also control the provision of feedback and mission strings at *inference* time using the `--feedback_at_inference` and `--mission_at_inference` arguments.

 ### Controlling feedback generation
 If conditioning on feedback (see previous section), you can determine which *type* of feedback is used by setting the `--feedback_mode` argument to one of 'all', 'rule', 'task', 'numerical' or 'random'.
-For an explanation of what these feedback types mean, see section 3 and appendix A.1 of the paper.
-If using random feedback, you can additionally specify the type of random feedback through `--random_mode`, which can be either 'english' (uses random words from the BabyAI vocabulary) or 'lorem' (uses lorem ipsum text).
+In numerical mode, feedback is just given as a "1" when task feedback is available, "-1" when rule feedback is available, and "0" otherwise.
+If using random feedback, you can additionally specify the type of random feedback through `--random_mode`, which can be either 'english' (uses random nonsensical English sentences that exclude words in the BabyAI vocabulary) or 'lorem' (uses lorem ipsum text).
+For an explanation of what the other feedback types mean, see section 3 and appendix A.1 of the paper.

 ### Controlling evaluation
 Tthe training process includes automatic evaluation of the agent's  performance at periodic intervals, relative to a random policy baseline.
 By default, evaluation runs every 5 training steps; you can customise this by setting `--eval_step_interval`.
 At each evaluation, performance is averaged over a subset of environment seeds contained within the training dataset.
 You can set the number of seeds used with `--num_repeats`.
 At the end of training, we run an additional evaluation of the agent's in-distribution and out-of-distribution generalisation performance - `--num_repeats` also determines the number of seeds used here.